cneraonline/cneraonline/README.md

-- 👋 Hi, I’m Monae
-- 🤠 I'm a CS student at LSUA
+🤠 Hi, I'm Monae, a CS student at LSUA.
-- ✉️ Reach me on Discord @cneraonline